 The ratio of earnings paid out to shareholders as a dividend relative to the net profit of the company is calculated as dividend payout ratio or DPR.
 In other words, it’s a percentage of earnings paid to shareholders as a dividend, therefore it’s also referred to as the payout ratio.

 Formula to calculate Dividend Payout Ratio or DPR

-DPR is calculated by dividing declared dividends paid during a period by net earnings for the same year.
+DPR is calculated by dividing declared dividends paid during a year by net earnings for the same year.

 1 – Retention ratio

 For example, let’s assume that a company has distributed Rs.
 1 per share as dividend and its earnings per share is Rs 10.
-In this case, company’s DPR is 1/10 = 10%.
-This means, company has retained 90% (100%-10%) of the profit for future and 10% paid to shareholders by way of dividend.
-In this case, dividend payout ratio or DPR is 10% and retention ratio is 90%.
+In this case, the company’s DPR is 1/10 = 10%.
+This means, company has retained 90% (100%-10%) of the profit for the future and 10% paid to shareholders by way of dividend.
+In this case, the dividend payout ratio or DPR is 10% and retention ratio is 90%.

 If you are an income-oriented investor and do not prefer capital growth, dividend payout ratio should be a closely-watched financial measure.
 An investor seeking capital growth may prefer companies with low payout ratios.

 As a part of dividend investing strategy, some investors prefer to consider dividend Payout Ratio to know whether to invest in a company that pays out high dividends versus a profitable company that has high growth potentials with less payout.

 You can get details of total dividends paid, EPS and company’s net income from the reported financial statements.